The Pie: Plot

+Elaine gets recognized in public from the store mannequin, and returns to find it dressed in lingerie, and posed getting an erotic spanking from a male mannequin.
+Elaine threatens to sue, distracting the saleswoman long enough to abscond with the mannequin in Jerry's car.

+George goes to his interview at a restaurant, but his new suit pant legs rub together noisily.
+He is terrified because he heard the company fired someone for less, but the interviewers reassure him that it was for failing to toe the line.
+When a pie is served for dessert, George spots the chef, who turns out to be the man from the store, watching.
+George tensely shakes his head as the interviewers peer pressure him to eat.
+He loses the job for his dissent, but avoids the chef's tainted pie while the interviewers all get sick.

+Jerry finds out that Audrey had apple pie at Monk's by herself, and confronts her again at Poppie's.
+A public health inspector arrests Poppie for sanitation violations, allowing Jerry to be smug.

+Having stopped itching, Kramer also stops seeing Olive but needs an excuse to "let her down easy".
+With the lingerie-clad mannequin still in Jerry's car, Kramer gets in and fakes an impromptu makeout session with "Elaine", to Olive's confusion.
+Jerry never finds out why Audrey refused the pie, and Elaine's search for the mannequin creator hits a dead end even as "Elaines" appear in stores nationwide.
+Unbeknownst to Elaine, Ricky the TV Guide fan created them in tribute to her.

 Production

 Though the cast reading took place on January 13, 1994, Julia Louis-Dreyfus' birthday, the filming of this episode did not take place until February due to the 1994 Northridge earthquake.
 Though the show's production staff considered moving from CBS Studio Center to Paramount Studios, CBS's stage crew spent three weeks renovating the stage before it was put back into use as CBS considered Seinfeld one of its best tenants.
 As an additional incentive to come back, CBS planned on renovating its New York Street backlot, which did not see its appearance until season six.

 Tom Gammill once witnessed a chef leave a restaurant restroom without washing his hands after using the toilet, providing the basis for Poppie's story.
-Gammill and his writing partner Max Pross named Poppie as a setup for the climactic joke, "Poppie's hands are poopy," which was ultimately replaced with "Poppie is a bit sloppy."
+Gammill and his writing partner Max Pross named Poppie as a setup for the climactic joke, "Poppie's hands are poopy," which was ultimately replaced with "Poppie's a little sloppy."
 The incident with the pie was based on a real-life incident as told to the writers by Seinfeld himself.
 They were struck by how the normally easygoing Seinfeld was so upset over such a trivial incident.

 The character Olive was based on a cashier at the House of Pies.